 4.8.3.2 For RICE manufactured after July 1, 2007, compliance with emission limits must be demonstrated by purchasing a certified RICE or conducting testing to show that the RICE's emissions meet the limits of Table 4.17 and 4.18, as appropriate.

-4.8.4 Diesel, Gaseous (Compressed Gas), and Gasoline RICE.
-Diesel, gaseous, and gasoline RICE must comply with the emission limits and monitoring requirements of Tables 4.24 through 4.25, and Table 4.27.
-The following are exempted from these requirements:
+4.8.4 Stationary RICE.
+Stationary RICE must comply with the emission limits and monitoring requirements of Tables 4.24 and 4.28.
+Stationary backup power equipment, such as emergency generators, are exempt from these requirements.51